kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 carry server's messages and ACKs as well, even though the correctness of the packet can be verified using the ordinary procedure of AEAD.

-### Rekeying at the Server's First Flight

-Another approach is to use the Packet Protection method of QUIC version 1 for client's first flight, while using the proposed method for all other Initial packets.

-The benefit of this approach is that trial decryption can be avoided.

-The downside is that a man-on-the-side attacker can stitch the Encrypted SNI extension that the client has sent with anything it wants to construct a spoofed packet, then race it to the server.

-The server would be required to consider Initial packets containing non-identical ClientHello messages as belonging to different connection establishment attempts.

-The design will also have negative performance impact on connections with high latency.
-This is because QUIC expects clients to retransmit the Initial packets when the latency is above 250 milliseconds.
-However, the requirement that the server rekeys the Initial secret when receiving the first Initial packet means that the retransmitted Initial packets would become undecryptable and therefore be deemed lost by the client, reducing the client's congestion window size.

 ## No Support for Split Mode

 Under the design discussed in this document, it is impossible to use an